orkes-io/docs/docs/reference-docs/terminate-task.md

 Let's consider the same example we had in [Switch Task](/docs/reference-docs/switch-task).

-Suppose in a workflow, we have to take decision to ship the courier with the shipping service providers on the basis of input provided while running the workflow.
+Suppose in a workflow, we have to make a decision to ship the courier with the shipping service providers on the basis of input provided while running the workflow.
-If the input provided while running workflow does not match with the available shipping providers then the workflow will fail and return.
+If the input provided while running the workflow does not match with the available shipping providers, then the workflow will fail and return.
 If input provided matches then it goes ahead.

 Here is a snippet that shows the default switch case terminating the workflow: